Chocolate Cheesecake Slices

 You can save even more added sugar if you replace the milk chocolate with dark chocolate.
 For example, a 100-gram whole milk bar provides an average of 50 grams of sugar, whereas the dark viante only provides 25-30 grams.

-Coarsely chop the chocolate and melt in a pan over low heat with 300 grams (approximately 21 tablespoons) butter.
+Coarsely chop the chocolate and melt in a pan over low heat with 10 ounces of butter.
 Let cool slightly.
-Meanwhile, butter and flour a 30x 40 cm (approximately 12 x 16-inch) baking sheet.
+Meanwhile, butter and flour a 12 x 16-inch baking sheet.

-Preheat the oven to 180°C (approximately 350°F).
-In the bowl of an electric mixer, beat 5 eggs and the brown sugar until light and fluffy.
+Preheat the oven to 350°F. In the bowl of an electric mixer, beat 5 eggs and the brown sugar until light and fluffy.
 Beat in the flour and the lukewarm chocolate mixture.